QinyuanWu0710/QinyuanWu0710.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Max Plank Institute for Software Systems
+  - name: Max Plank Institute for Software Systems (MPI-SWS)
     url: https://www.mpi-sws.org/

 # Short bio (displayed in user profile at end of posts)